 Find Luxury Accommodation for Less

 Nothing elevates your travel experience more than staying in a luxe hotel.
-So, looks for ways to stay in better accommodation.
+So, look for ways to stay in better accommodation.

-- Books hotel in advance to get the best rates for high-end hotels.
+- Book hotels in advance to get the best rates for high-end hotels.
 Just make sure that they are refundable.

 - If you want to stay in the city center, opt for a vacation rental instead of a hotel.
-Else stay outside of main tourist areas.
+Otherwise, stay outside of the main tourist areas.

 - Looking for a glitzy villa?
-Stay at the outskirts and you will get great deals.
+Stay in the outskirts and you will get great deals.
 Just check the public transport or rent a car

-- Compare prices on the third-party websites and check the hotel website before making a booking.
+- Compare prices on third-party websites like Booking.com and check the hotel website before making a booking.
 You might be missing a promotional deal or seasonal offers.

 - Call the hotel directly to see if they can offer you something better.